 Etrion Releases 2022 Results

-/EIN News/ -- GENEVA, April 27, 2023 (GLOBE NEWSWIRE) -- Etrion Corporation (“Etrion” or the “Company”, and, together with its subsidiaries, the “Group”) released today its annual consolidated financial statements and related management’s discussion and analysis (“MD&A”) for the year ended December 31, 2022.
+Geneva, Switzerland--(Newsfile Corp. - April 27, 2023) - Etrion Corporation ("Etrion" or the "Company", and, together with its subsidiaries, the "Group") released today its annual consolidated financial statements and related management's discussion and analysis ("MD&A") for the year ended December 31, 2022.

 2022 HIGHLIGHTS